COMING EVENTS FORETOLD

 Genuine Theosophy maintains that no-one can or should depend on any other being for their spiritual progress and advancement.
 Spiritual and mental independence is the hallmark of the Theosophy of HPB and “The Secret Doctrine” emphasises that the soul can evolve only through “self-induced and self-devised efforts.”
 We hope that Dr Raghu and many others will soon correct their online misrepresentations of Theosophy and realise that there are such things as what HPB termed “Pure Theosophy” and “Pseudo-Theosophy.”

-SOME RELATED ARTICLES: Gandhi on Blavatsky and Theosophy, 12 Things Theosophy Teaches, Theosophy: The Ancient Wisdom, Unity of the World’s Religions, Theosophy and the Brotherhood of Religions, Who are you, Madame Blavatsky?, The Masters and Madame Blavatsky, An Invitation to The Secret Doctrine, Who wrote “The Secret Doctrine”?, The Theosophy of the Bhagavad Gita, The Life & Times of Adi Shankaracharya, Maji – The Yogini of Benares, Damodar and the Hall of Initiation, Higher Kundalini and Lower Kundalini, Col. Olcott’s Disloyalty to H.P.
+SOME RELATED ARTICLES: Gandhi on Blavatsky and Theosophy, 12 Things Theosophy Teaches, Theosophy: The Ancient Wisdom, Unity of the World’s Religions, Theosophy and the Brotherhood of Religions, Who are you, Madame Blavatsky?, The Masters and Madame Blavatsky, An Invitation to The Secret Doctrine, Who wrote “The Secret Doctrine”?, The Theosophy of the Bhagavad Gita, The Life & Times of Adi Shankaracharya, Maji – The Yogini of Benares, Damodar and the Hall of Initiation, Theosophy on Kundalini: The Serpent Power and Mystic Fire, Col. Olcott’s Disloyalty to H.P.
 Blavatsky, The Four Branches of the Theosophical Movement, Why does Theosophy deny the Miraculous and Supernatural? and Our Mother India.